Kansas Launches Legal Sports Betting, Gov. Kelly Places First Bets

 It only took Kansas four-plus years to go through the tricky process of legalizing, regulating, launching, and now taxing a sports betting market designed to make it easier and safer for gambling Kansans to wager on sports both in person and online using mobile apps.

-Never mind the millions (and often billions) of dollars at stake here in this growing American market, according to Kevin Hennessy, FanDuel sportsbook spokesperson, the new Kansas sports betting market will give resident bettors an easy way to make games more exciting:
+Never mind the millions (and often billions) of dollars at stake in this growing American market; as we explore in our FanDuel sportsbook review, the operator’s spokesperson Kevin Hennessy notes that the Kansas market provides resident bettors with an easy way to make every game more exciting.

 It’s a very communal attraction.
 You’re not sitting at home on your phone alone.
 You’re interacting with friends via text chains or sitting at a bar.